 Method 3: Install Cleanmaster to delete junk files

 Cleanmaster is a really nice app which will clean your system cache, residual files from apps previously uninstalled or deleted and also delete your unwanted search histories, call logs etc. I saved over 600mb via this app.
 However, you might want to de-select some cache files that are important.
 For example- I use Pulse reader and once your news are loaded in the app, you can view them without network connection later.
 Hence, before cleaning, I uncheck Pulse from the list of caches.

-Run Cleanmaster at least once a week to avoid system cache from piling up later.
+Run System Cleaner App for android like Cleanmaster at least once a week to avoid system cache from piling up later.
 Download

 As you can see, I managed to free more than 4GB of space by following these methods to clean unwanted files eating up my android’s internal storage.
 Go ahead and try these solutions and free up loads of space in your Android device.

 Thanak you so much.
 I free more than 2 GB.